pongpisit/cloudflare-workers-qbr-workshop/docs/02-hello-world-worker.md

 - Return HTML from a Worker
 - Return JSON responses
 - Handle different URL routes
-- Use the Worker editor
+- Edit and deploy Worker code

 ---

-## Step 1: Create Your Worker
+## Step 1: Open Your Worker for Editing

 1. Go to [https://dash.cloudflare.com](https://dash.cloudflare.com)
 2. Click **Build** → **Compute & AI** → **Workers & Pages**
-3. Click the blue **Create application** button (top right)
+3. Click on your Worker name (created in Module 1)
-4. In the "Create a Worker" dialog, click **Start with Hello World!**
+4. Click the **Edit code** button (top right)
-5. You'll see the code editor with a default "Hello World" example
+5. You'll see the code editor with your current Worker code

 ---